 Start times: For the full race day schedule including start times, click here.

 - Medium Course: 14.7km

 Located just 1hr15mins from central Melbourne, Anglesea’s setting provides for a diverse trail running experience with coastal, bush and undulating landscape – and best of all, starting on the crisp white sand of the Anglesea Main Beach.

 Whilst the three races are the longest of the series, consensus is that they are not the hardest of the series due to smaller hills (compared to Race 3) and the undulating flow they capture through the bushland.

-Spectators (and runners) should also be aware that for 2021 the Surf Coast Century will be on a separate weekend (11 September) – they used to be held in conjunction with eachother.
+Spectators (and runners) should also be aware that for 2021 the Surf Coast Century is on a separate weekend (23rd October) – they used to be held in conjunction with each other.

 “We had an absolute ball – giving each other support, chatting along the way and checking out the views – we loved it,” Sarah (short course participant)

 Friendly 4km – new for 2021!

 We love seeing active kids, family, friends and the community getting involved with all the fun so we’ve added this new event for 2021.
 It is a standalone race that does NOT count towards any Series points.